eliofio/PrOpRe/README.md

 python3 Hs-Hk-plot.py density --file <Hs-Hk-Nsites-${ProteinName}.txt> [--DensityPoints <density>] [--SlopeRange <range>]
 ```
-> **NOTE: Please, take in account that "Hs-Hk-Nsites-${ProteinName}.txt" is the output of "ResRel-MPI.py" described in details in Sec.5.
-Such file contains all the value of resolution (Hs), relevance (Hk), and the number of sites retained associated to Hs and Hk**
+> **NOTE: Please note that the file "Hs-Hk-Nsites-${ProteinName}.txt" mentioned is the output of the "ResRel-MPI.py" script, as described in detail in Section 5.
+This file contains the values of resolution (Hs), relevance (Hk), and the number of retained sites associated with each Hs and Hk point.**

-For further information, please type on terminal `python3 Hs-Hk-plot.py density`
+To obtain further information and execute the "Hs-Hk-plot.py" script with the "density" option, please type on terminal `python3 Hs-Hk-plot.py density`

 ### 6.3.3 - Arguments
-As explained in Sec.
-6.3.1, "density" task requires one mandatory file, and two optional files:
+In the "density" task, there are several arguments that can be used.
+These arguments (one mandatory and two optional) are as follows:

-* _`Hs-Hk-Nsites-${ProteinName}.txt`_: Mandatory file that contains the Resolution (Hs), Relevance (Hk) and the number of sites (N) in the 1st, 2nd and 3rd row, respectively.
-This is the ouptut of 'ResRel-MPI.py' program.
-It is organized in 3 rows.
-Each one contains the value of Hs, Hk, and Nsites separated by one space.
+* **`Hs-Hk-Nsites-${ProteinName}.txt`**: This is a mandatory argument (`-f/--file`) that corresponds at the input file "Hs-Hk-Nsites-${ProteinName}.txt" (output of 'ResRel-MPI.py' code).
+The file contains the values of Resolution (Hs), Relevance (Hk), and the number of sites (N) associated with each Hs and Hk point.
+The file is organized in three rows, where each row contains the respective values separated by spaces.
   ```
     ----------------------------------------------------
     | Hs-1       Hs-2       Hs-3       .....
 Hs-N     |